SrinithiDhandapani/To_Do_List/README.md

  - Design pattern structuring

-Documentation generation

-- All prompts and queries have been retained for review and display during the final round.

 ## 🏁 Final Notes
  - Code is modular, well-documented, and scalable.

-UI design was given high importance with animations and smooth transitions.
+ - UI design was given high importance with animations and smooth transitions.

  - Ready for extension with notifications, priorities, and calendar views.